Tasuku-CV6/github-example/class-notes/instructions.md

 How to make pasta
-first step is to cook the pasta in hot water second step is to wait for the pasta to dry
+first step is to cook the pasta in hot water second step is to wait for the pasta to dry third step is to then take out the pasta and leave it on the top and start making the sauce which requires hot water and tomamto sacue to mix and combine well. fouth step